kimocoder/pidcat/README.md

                         The same as '--hl', just ignore case --igrepv IGREPV_WORDS
-                        The same as '--grepv', just ignore case --keep-all-fatal      Do not filter any fatal logs from pidcat output.
-This is quite helpful to avoid ignoring information about exceptions, crash stacks and assertion failures --tee FILE_NAME       Besides stdout output, also output the filtered result (after grep/grepv) to the file --tee-original ORIGINAL_FILE_NAME
+                        The same as '--grepv', just ignore case --keep-all-errors     Do not filter any error or fatal logs from 'pidcat' output.
+This is quite helpful to avoid ignoring information about exceptions, crash stacks and
+                        assertion failures
+  --tee FILE_NAME       Besides stdout output, also output the filtered result
+                        (after grep/grepv) to the file --tee-original ORIGINAL_FILE_NAME